Waygod/mlops-churn-pipeline/README.md

 The Kubernetes Deployment manages the Flask API pod.
 The Kubernetes Service exposes the application using NodePort and port-forwarding.

 ### 7. Continuous Integration
+During development, the CI workflow initially failed because the `src` package was not detected during pytest execution in the GitHub runner.
+This was fixed by setting `PYTHONPATH: .` in the workflow environment.
 The CI workflow runs automatically on push and pull request.
 It performs:

 - dependency installation